jpatter/ML-POT/Lab-2/README.md

-# Setting up your first DSX notebook
+# Using Watson Machine Learning

 ## Introduction: